Haritarani/GettingCleaningData/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The final Output is redirected to the file called tidyData_Average.txt.